21

 • The 10 " mandatory and non-compensable " criteria representing 44 points, namely criteria [8], [11], [28], [57], [58], [65], [75], [116], [117] and [121]

-• The points of the " compulsory " criteria: these criteria must be fulfilled, but it is tolerated that only 95% of the compulsory points are fulfilled (including the 44 points of the "compulsory non-compensable" criteria), 5% of the "compulsory" criteria can be compensated by "à la carte" criteria.
+• The points of the " compulsory " criteria: these criteria must be fulfilled, but it is acceptable for only 95% of the compulsory points to be fulfilled (including the 44 points of the "compulsory non-compensable" criteria), 5% of the "compulsory" criteria can be compensated by "à la carte" criteria.
 To compensate them, three times as many "à la carte" points are needed for each compulsory criterion to be compensated.
 For example, the mandatory criterion [47] All rooms are equipped with a flat screen TV (5 points) can be compensated by 15 "à la carte" points (5 points x 3)

-The higher you want to go in the ranking, the more compulsory criteria you have to meet and the fewer "à la carte" criteria you have to compensate with.
+The higher you want to be in the ranking, the more compulsory criteria you have to meet and the fewer "à la carte" criteria you have to compensate with.

-The point totals in this table may vary as certain criteria may or may not apply depending on the configuration of the hotel (number of rooms, presence or absence of outdoor space, geographical location, etc.).
+The point totals in this table may vary as certain criteria may or may not apply depending on the hotel layout (number of rooms, presence or absence of outdoor space, geographical location, etc.).

 Thus, taking the example of a 4-star hotel, the establishment will have to account for :